ewg6679/en.javascript.info/1-js/02-first-steps/18-javascript-specials/article.md

     ```

 - The variable declared in `for(let...)` loop is visible only inside the loop.
 But we can also omit `let` and reuse an existing variable.
-- Directives `break/continue` allow to exit the whole loop/current iteration.
+- Directives `break/continue` allow us to exit the whole loop/current iteration.
 Use labels to break nested loops.

 Details in: <info:while-for>.